DQiaole/ZITS_inpainting/README.md

 #### Single Image Test

 Note: For single image test, environment 'wireframes_inference_env' in step 4 is recommended for a better line detection.
+This code only supports squared images (or they will be center cropped).

 ```
 conda activate wireframes_inference_env